 The most common symptoms of breast cancer is a lump or some thickened tissue in their breast.
 There are also other symptoms to watch out for:

-It is hugely important to know what is normal for your breasts so I fully encourage all ladies to regularly feel their breasts.
+It is hugely important to know what is normal for your breasts so I fully encourage everyone to regularly feel their breasts.
 Just after a shower is probably the best time.
-Maybe you can get your partner to feel to so you can have a second opinion if you feel something has changed.

 Types of Breast Cancer: